 - 3.1.
 Adequacy.
 Tests can be made properly only if, among other things, adequate testing apparatus is available.
 Testing apparatus may be considered adequate only when it is properly designed for its intended use, when it is so constructed that it will retain its characteristics for a reasonable period under conditions of normal use, when it is available in denominations appropriate for a proper determination of the value or performance of the commercial equipment under test, and when it is accurately calibrated. - 3.2.
 Tolerances for Standards.
+Except for work of relatively high precision, it is recommended that the accuracy of standards used in testing commercial weighing and measuring equipment be established and maintained so that the use of corrections is not necessary.
+When the standard is used without correction, its combined error and uncertainty must be less than one-third of the applicable device tolerance.

-The error in a standard used by a weights and measures official should be known and corrected for when the standard is used; or if the standard is to be used without correction, its error should be not greater than one-third of the smallest tolerance to be applied when the standard is used.
-The reason for this is to keep at a minimum the proportion of the tolerance on the item tested that will be used up by the error of the standard.
-Expressed differently, the reason is to give the item being tested as nearly as practicable the full benefit of its own tolerance.
+Device testing is complicated to some degree when corrections to standards are applied.
+When using a correction for a standard, the uncertainty associated with the corrected value must be less than one-third of the applicable device tolerance.
+The reason for this requirement is to give the device being tested as nearly as practicable the full benefit of its own tolerance.